 This mission transcends our organization.
 It transcends existing team members.
-It even transcends our founders.
+It transcends our founders.
 Yet, it embodies why we do the work that we do.

 To accomplish this mission, we’ve built an organization with a unique and vibrant culture.
 This document is our best attempt to capture the essence of that culture.